-The Edition Toranomon
+The Tokyo EDITION, Toranomon

-Designed by architect Kengo Kuma and hotel guru, Ian Schrager, the Tokyo Edition is full of style and spirit.
+Designed by architect Kengo Kuma and hotel guru, Ian Schrager, the Tokyo EDITION is full of style and spirit.
 On the upper floors of a skyscraper, the jungle-like lobby, minimalist rooms, and buzzy scene, make this a popular choice.

 -